AntoineLevanen/tp_multithreading/README.md

 Or use `$ cmake -B build-deb -S . -DCMAKE_BUILD_TYPE=Debug` to build the dependencies, then `cmake --build build-deb`, finaly execute the program with `./build-deb/low_level`.

 Or use `$ cmake -B build-rel -S . -DCMAKE_BUILD_TYPE=Release` to build the dependencies, then `cmake --build build-rel`, finaly execute the program with `./build-rel/low_level`.

+## Result
+Time taken to execute the task for a problem of size 3000 :
+- Python
+    - mean time : 0.444565 seconds
+- C++ using Eigen colPivHouseholderQr() solver
+    - mean time : 16.92968 seconds
+- C++ using Eigen lu() solver
+    - mean time using 1 core : 1.496276 seconds
+    - mean time using 2 core : 1.039027 seconds
+    - mean time using 4 core : 0.794219 seconds

+## TODO
+Send the result of the C++ work back to the `result_queue` in Python.